alexandrarh/battery-cycle-data-viz/README.md

 # Battery Cycle Data Visualizer
 Web app that helps create visualizations of battery cycles easily.

-## User requirements
+## User compatibility
-In order to use this website, you should have these requirements fulfilled!
-- Neware .csv file
-  - Can be converted using Excel or any online file converter
+Battery Cycle Visualizer is compatible with any .csv, .xls, and .xlsx files generated with Neware and Arbin softwware.

 ## What's in the Battery Cycle Data Visualizer?
 In the Battery Cycle Data Visualizer, it simplifies the process of creating battery cycle data visualizations using Python, Matplotlib, Pandas, and NumPy.
-All the user is required to provide is their .csv file (see the `User requirements` above), and any other configurations are <u>not</u> required, however they allow for further customization of the visualization.
+All the user is required to provide is their file; any other configurations are <u>not</u> required, however they allow for further customization of the visualization.
 These customizations include:
 - Plot title name
 - What cycles to visualize

-Create your visualizations easily with the Battery Cycle Data Visualizer today!
+- Dimensions of generated visualization

+When you generate your visualization, you can also download your cycle-specific data below as a .csv file.
+Just click the "Download generated cycle data" button below your visualization!

+With the Battery Cycle Visualizer app, visualizing battery cycle data is easier than ever, and accessible on any computer :)!

 ## App credits
 This web app was made by Alexandra Hernandez.
 If you have any questions/concerns, feel free to reach me at [alexavndrarh@gmail.com](mailto:alexavndrarh@gmail.com). </br>